kshyatt/Spin-Models-on-GPU/README.md

 Requirements
 ------------------
 Since this code is CUDA based, you will need an nVidia GPU as well as the latest version of the CUDA toolkit and developer driver.
-The Hamiltonian-generating part also relies on Sean Baxter's Modern GPU sorting library (seanbaxter/mgpu), which you will need to download and compile.
+The Hamiltonian-generating code also relies on Sean Baxter's <a href="http://github.com/seanbaxter/mgpu/sort">Modern GPU sorting library</a>, which you will need to download and compile.

 What Works and What Doesn't
 -------------------------------------